-- 1. Detainee Education Requirements - a.
-Upon admission to [FACILITY], all detainees shall be notified of the facility's zerotolerance policy for all forms of sexual abuse and assault through the orientation program and detainee handbook, and provided with information about the facility's SAAPI Program.
-Such information shall include, at a minimum: - 1) the facility's zero tolerance policy for all forms of sexual abuse or assault; - 2) the name of the facility PSA Compliance Manager, and information about how to contact him/her; - 3) prevention and intervention strategies;
+1. Detainee Education Requirements

+Upon admission to the facility, all detainees shall be notified of the facility's zerotolerance policy for all forms of sexual abuse and assault through the orientation program and detainee handbook, and provided with information about the facility's SAAPI Program.
+Such information shall include, at a minimum:

+a.
+The facility's zero tolerance policy for all forms of sexual abuse or assault;

-- 4) definitions and examples of detainee-ondetainee sexual abuse and assault, staffon-detainee sexual abuse and assault and coercive sexual activity; - 5) explanation of methods for reporting sexual abuse or assault, including one or more staff members other than an immediate point-of-contact line officer, the DHS/OIG and the ICE/OPR investigation processes; - 6) information about self-protection and indicators of sexual abuse and assault; - 7) prohibition against retaliation, including an explanation that reporting an assault shall not negatively impact the detainee's immigration proceedings; and - 8) the right of a detainee who has been subjected to sexual abuse to receive treatment and counseling. - b.
-The facility shall provide the detainee notification, orientation, or instruction in formats accessible to all detainees, including those who are limited English proficient, deaf, visually impaired or otherwise disabled, as well as to detainees who have limited reading skills. - c.
-The facility shall maintain documentation of detainee participation in the instruction session. - d.
-The facility shall post on all housing unit bulletin boards the following notices: - 1) The DHS-prescribed sexual abuse and assault awareness notice; - 2) The name of the PSA Compliance Manager; and - Information about local organization(s) that can assist detainees who have been victims of sexual abuse or assault, including mailing addresses and telephone numbers (incl. toll-free hotline numbers where available).
+- b.
+The name of the facility PSA compliance manager, and information about how to contact him/her; - c.
+Prevention and intervention strategies; - d.
+Definitions and examples of detainee-on detainee sexual abuse and assault, staff on-detainee sexual abuse and assault and coercive sexual activity; - e.
+Explanation of methods for reporting sexual abuse or assault, including one or more staff members other than an immediate point-of-contact line officer, the DHS/OIG and the ICE/OPR investigation processes; - f.
+Information about self-protection and indicators of sexual abuse and assault; - g.
+Prohibition against retaliation, including an explanation that reporting an assault shall not negatively impact the detainee's immigration proceedings; and - h.
+The right of a detainee who has been subjected to sexual abuse to receive treatment and counseling.

+The facility shall provide the detainee notification, orientation, or instruction in formats accessible to all detainees, including those who are limited English proficient, deaf, visually impaired or otherwise disabled, as well as to detainees who have limited reading skills.
+The facility shall maintain documentation of detainee participation in the instruction session.

+The facility shall post on all housing unit bulletin boards the following notices:

+The ICE/ERO-prescribed sexual abuse and assault awareness notice;

+- 1) The name of the PSA Compliance Manager; and - 2) Information about local organization(s) that can assist detainees who have been victims of sexual abuse or assault, including mailing addresses and telephone numbers (incl. toll-free hotline numbers where available).
 If no such local organizations exist, the facility shall make available the same information about national organizations.
+This information will be provided in English and Spanish, and to other segments of the detainee population with limited English proficiency through translations or oral interpretation.

-a.
-The facility shall make available and distribute the DHS-prescribed "Sexual Assault Awareness Information" pamphlet.
+The facility shall make available and distribute the ICE/ERO-prescribed "Sexual Assault Awareness Information" pamphlet.